Frequently Asked Questions.

 A licensed land surveyor is the only person legally qualified to undertake a title re-establishment survey and mark title boundaries.
 If you rely on boundary markers placed by an unlicensed set out surveyor not only do you risk building over the boundary, you also risk your insurance company choosing not to cover your claim since you did not use a licensed surveyor to set the boundary lines.

 In general where marks are removed by surrounding works then you need to have them re-marked by the surveyor.
-Ariva Consulting includes “recovery marks” that act as a back up for your builder.
+Ariva Land Surveys includes “recovery marks” that act as a back up for your builder.
 For example, aluminium rivets in the footpath can be placed at an online extension of your boundary corner in case the survey pegs in the ground are removed.
 This added value means you avoid costly revisits by your surveyor.

 Because we can provide you with rich 3D point clouds at a fraction of the cost of a Feature & Level Plan.
 This means you have all the data to model in Revit or ArchiCAD etc without the charge of the survey firm drafting and modeling from the point cloud.
 We can provide training for you and your staff to adopt point clouds in your survey data workflow.
 You can leverage your existing modeling skill set to produce existing conditions plans as a paid product to your clients – a new revenue stream!
 Ask us about our Point Cloud Training Program for Architects.